mkinsey/parallel/hw1/exercises.md

 # Homework 1 Exercises

-Questions from the text Parallel Programming and OpenMP
+Questions from the text Parallel Programming in MPI and OpenMP by Victor Eijkhout .

+*Note to grader: .html file content is identical to .md file.
+I included both in case you have a preference.*

 ## 25.2.1